A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Neural network training methods

-Another training method reported to improve test accuracy with IMC is weight clipping~\cite{Joshi:2020}.
+Another limitation of memristors is their limited resistance range, which constrains the parameters' values.
+This limitation can easily be tackled to improve test accuracy by using a method called weight clipping to trim the parameters' values in a specific range during re-training~\cite{Joshi_2020}.
 It allows a certain degree of control over the weight distribution to make the programming of weights to hardware easier.
-It is performed by clipping the weights of a layer, after each update pass, within the range $[-\alpha \sigma; \alpha \sigma]$, where $\alpha$ is referred to as the clip scale, and $\sigma$ is the standard deviation of the weight distribution of that layer.
-We tested different clip scales to find its optimal value, as shown in Supplementary Fig.~\ref{fig:s4}.
-The conclusion is that weight clipping during training does not improve the test accuracy.
-The accuracy reached without clipping is very similar.
-We attribute this to the fact that our programming variability is low; thus, the conductances can be reliably programmed even if their corresponding weights are close to one another.
+It is performed by clipping the weights of a layer, after each backward pass in the training steps, within the range $[-\alpha \sigma; \alpha \sigma]$, where $\alpha$ represents the scale of the clipping, and $\sigma$ is the standard deviation of the weight distribution of that layer.
+Based on our empirical tests, the exact value of $\sigma$ does not appear to strongly affect the decoder's performance.
+Thus, we decided to fix $\sigma=2.5$ for all \ac{MND} test simulations.

+The decoding fidelity globally improves when the dropconnect method is introduced during re-training compared to the case where no dropconnect is employed (shown using a blue curve with the label ``\qty{0}{\percent}'' in Fig.~\ref{fig:drop_connect}).
+It also appears that \iac{RNN} decoder trained with a high dropconnect rate will have a lower fidelity if no device is stuck, but its performance will decrease more slowly when the rate of stuck-at fault devices increases.
+Therefore, a good trade-off between fidelity and robustness seems to be a dropconnect rate equal to the number of blocked parameters (\qty{19}{\percent}) given the expected stuck-at fault device percentage (\qty{10}{\percent}).
+Since a parameter is encoded by two devices (for positive and negative values), the probability of a parameter being blocked (i.e., set to \qty{0}{\percent}) is equal to the probability of at least one of the pair of devices being stuck.